 Open Photoshop and make a new file 148 mm x 105mm.
 Place your background picture, in this case I’ve chosen Grand Teton in Wisconsin.
 To make a stroke, add a new layer, select all by shortcut Command+A>Edit>Stroke> 15px>ok, make sure the color is set to white.

 Copy the text from Illustrator and place it into the Photoshop file.
-Scale it a bit so that the letters cover the biggest part of the card.
+Scale it a bit so that the letters cover the largest part of the card.

 Add the text “Welcome to” above Wyoming and “Grand-Teton” below, using Brush Script Mt, 40pt, white.
-For warping the text, select the text and click on the icon (letter T above an arc) in the upper panel, click on Rise>bend 10%>ok.
+To warp the text, select the text and click on the icon (letter T above an arch) in the upper panel, click on Rise>bend 10%>ok.
 Repeat this step with the text below.

 To give it a bit of a vintage feel, we’re going to add an old-textured layer on top.
 On the website you can find some free textures, this one is called 03-01.
 Place the texture on top and stretch it until it covers the whole picture, in the right panel click on Multiply and change the x to 70%.

 To brighten up the picture a bit we’re going to add an adjustment layer, if the you haven’t got the panel on the right side you can click on Window>Adjustments or on Layer>New Adjustment Layer>Brightness/Contrast, change the brightness to 30 and the contrast to -25 for a lightly ‘faded’ effect.
 Make sure you place the adjustment layer above the Wyoming text and picture so that the filter only applies to those two layers.

 To make it more authentic, change the Saturation in order to make the colors “pop” a bit more.
 Make a new adjustment layer but this time choose Hue/Saturation, change the Saturation to +30 and you’ll notice that the colors are more intense, which gives it an old-school vibe.